SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 ```

 or is also known as a constrained differential equation where `g` is the constraint
 equation.
-The Roberts model can be written in the form:
+The Robertson model can be written in the form:

 ```math
 \begin{align}